 At this point a couple of things must happen.
 First you should verify that you have a minimum of 25Pa on your 'B' channel.
 If you do, you can skip ahead to the next step.
 If however you're 'B' channel is less than 25Pa, you will have to add another flow ring to your fan to increase the pressure inside the fan housing in order to produce an accurate CFM Flow number.
 Once you have 50Pa on your 'A' channel and a minimum of 25Pa on your 'B' Channel you will need to push the "MODE" button.
-This will switch the 'B' channel window from 'Pa' to 'CFM'.
+This will switch the 'B' channel window from 'Pa' to 'CFM50'.
 You should also notice that at the top left hand side of that same window you will see "OPEN".
 This is referring to your fan configuration.
-If you have an open fan, then the number you see above 'CFM' in the 'B' channel window is your CFM50 number.
-If you had to use a flow ring to get to this point you will see the word "OPEN" scroll through the options available to the DG-700.
+If you have an open fan, then the number you see above 'CFM50' in the 'B' channel window is your CFM50 number.
+If you had to use a flow ring to get to this point you will have to tell the gauge which ring is in the fan.
+Press the "CONFIG" button and you will see the word "OPEN" scroll through the options available to the DG-700.
 You would press the button once for "A" ring, twice for "B" ring and so on.
 If you accidentally skip past your ring, just keep pressing "CONFIG" and you will see it scroll back to its original setting.
 The number you need here is pretty simple.
 It is a "CFM@50Pa" number.